“Oh, I’m having a bad hair day.”

 Healthy hair means savings

 |Photo courtesy of RyanMcGuire|

 If money spent is any indication, hair is a runaway winner in the beauty category.
-From shampoos, conditioner, and creams to salon treatments and hair restoration, it is clear that hair is something we are obsessed about.
+From shampoos, conditioner, and creams to salon treatments, hair restoration, or barber equipment if you’re one to do your own cuts, it is clear that hair is something we are obsessed about.
 When people have naturally healthy hair, the less they fixate on it and spend on it.
 Health of the hair is genetic and comes with age but also with foods you eat, maintenance, and not torturing it every single day with chemicals and blow dry.